 Tips for men to protect their health

-Men, you and your health go hand in hand.
-As a reminder to make sure you are living a healthy life, here are tips to help you protect your health and well-being.
+Gentlemen, you and your health go hand in hand.
+As a reminder to make sure you are living a healthy life, Casey Hurst, MD, shared a few tips to help you protect your health and well-being.

-Get screened.
-Screenings can help detect early signs of diseases or other risk factors.
+Screenings can help detect early signs of diseases and identify risk factors.
 Here are some important screenings for men:

-- Prostate: Prostate cancer is the most frequently diagnosed cancer in the United States.
-Prostate exams should start at age 55 and be repeated every four years.
+- Prostate.
+Prostate cancer is the most frequently diagnosed cancer in men in the United States.
+Discussions about prostate cancer screening which include lab work and physical examination should begin around age 50.

 Find a primary care doctor and see your doctor regularly.

-- It is recommended that you get at least 150 minutes of moderate exercise each week to boost your strength, endurance and to help your body resist diseases such as heart disease.
+- It is recommended that you get at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous aerobic exercise each week to maximize health benefits.

-Reduce stress: enjoy yourself!
-Too often we get so caught up in our everyday routine that we don’t take time to sit and enjoy ourselves.
-Stress is detrimental to your health so taking a few minutes to enjoy yourself has many benefits.
+Too often we get so caught up in our everyday routines that we do not take time to sit and enjoy ourselves.
+Stress can have significant detrimental effects on physical and mental health.

 - Appreciate the little things.